The-Deepak-Pandey/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration
-I made this website to learn everything about payment gateway integration using razorpay and stripe
+I made this website to learn everything about payment gateway integration using razorpay, stripe and Paypal.